British International Schools- Sweden

 A Brief Introduction

-British International School-Uppsala (BISU) is a STEAM co-educational international school providing world-class programs and facilities to a culturally diverse student community aged 3 to 18 years old.
+British International BISU is a STEAM co-educational international school providing world-class British education and facilities to a culturally diverse student community aged 5 to 18 years old.
 BIS- Uppsala is a non-selective School and does not require children to take an entrance test.
-BISU is an inclusive School and welcomes applications to our school all year round from students of all abilities.
-BISU is the only international school in Uppsala.
+However, a good level of English is expected in order to allow the student to access the British Curriculum.
+BISU is an inclusive school and welcomes applications to our school all year round from students of all abilities.
+BISU is the only British international school in Uppsala.

 1. The student is a resident in Sweden for a limited period; or

-2. The student has attended school abroad for a major part of their education and therefore have a reason to fulfil his/her education in an international school in Sweden; or
+2. The student has attended school abroad for a major part of their education and therefore has a reason to fulfil his/her education in an international school in Sweden; or

 3. The student is currently living in Sweden but is planning to leave Sweden for a longer period; or